Chapter 172-121 WAC – Student Conduct Code

 (d) An explanation of the process for emergency appeal reviews.

-(6) Emergency appeal review.
+(5) Emergency appeal review.

 (a) If a student has been suspended on an interim basis, the student will automatically receive an emergency appeal review with the vice president for student affairs, or designee.
-If the interim restriction is something less than a suspension, the student or student organization subject to the interim restriction must file a written appeal with the vice president for student affairs within five business days after service of the interim restriction.
+If the interim restriction is something less than a suspension, the student or student organization subject to the interim restriction must file a written appeal with the vice president for student affairs or designee within five (5) business days after service of the interim restriction.
 In all cases, the student must submit any information the student wishes the vice president to consider submitted within 10 business days after service of the interim restriction.
 The appealing party should outline the desired modification(s) to the interim restriction as well as the specific challenge(s) to the interim restriction decision.
-Challenges to interim restriction decisions are limited to the criteria identified in WAC 172-121-140(1) upon which the interim restriction was imposed (threat to health or safety of the university community, potential for creating campus disorder, impeding the lawful activity of others, etc.).
+Challenges to interim restriction decisions are limited to the criteria identified in WAC 172-121-140(1) upon which the interim restriction was imposed (threat to health or safety of the EWU community, potential for creating campus disorder, impeding the lawful activity of others, etc.).
 Appealing parties are limited to submitting their own written statements.
 Any other evidence should be submitted to the investigator or provided to the CRO under the regular hearing process.

 (b) The vice president for student affairs, or designee, will conduct an emergency appeal review after receiving the respondent’s review and complainant’s response, if any.
 Emergency appeal reviews will address only the interim restriction decision of the director and the basis on which the restriction modification or termination is requested by the appealing party.
 The emergency appeal review does not replace the regular hearing process.
-In the emergency appeal review, the vice president will only review materials available to and information considered by the director and/or dean of students at the time the interim restriction was imposed, written statements by the two parties, and information that becomes available as a part of the university’s investigation that the vice president deems relevant.
+In the emergency appeal review, the vice president will only review materials available to and information considered by the director and/or dean of students at the time the interim restriction was imposed, written statements by the appellant, and information that becomes available as a part of EWU’s investigation that the vice president deems relevant.

-(d) During the emergency appeal review, the vice president for student affairs will review available materials and statements.
+(c) During the emergency appeal review, the vice president for student affairs or designee will review available materials and statements.
 The vice president for student affairs will issue a written decision upholding, modifying, or terminating the interim restriction action.
 The written decision shall include a rationale for the basis of the decision and be issued within 15 business days of the date of service of an interim restriction.

-(e) The interim restriction does not replace the regular hearing process, which will proceed as quickly as feasible consistent with this chapter.
+(d) The interim restriction does not replace the regular hearing process, which will proceed as quickly as feasible consistent with this chapter.

-(f) Duration.
+(e) Duration.
 An interim restriction will remain in effect until terminated, in writing, by the student disciplinary council, CRO, or the vice president for student affairs.

 PART III: VIOLATIONS